ethereum-optimism/infra/op-acceptor/README.md

 just start-monitoring  # Launches Prometheus and Grafana alongside op-acceptor
 ```

 ### Log Management

 By default, test output from all tests is saved to log files, while only test results summaries are shown in the terminal.
 This makes the output much more manageable, especially when running many tests.

-Test logs are saved in a timestamped directory under the log directory path.
+Test logs are saved under the log directory path, in a directory named based on the run ID.
 The default log directory is `logs`, but you can specify a custom location:

 ```bash
 go run cmd/main.go \